 At the time when the gift reporting comes due, the DAR Director of Development may seek advice, as needed, from DAR’s Office of Foundation and Corporate Relations and Office of Stewardship, as well as the relevant school/unit business and finance office.

 Related Links

 Current Version of the policy Gifts vs. Grants Administration: http://policies.emory.edu/7.22

-Checklist for Determining Whether Funding is a Gift or Support for a Sponsored Project tba
+Checklist for Determining Whether Funding is a Gift or Support for a Sponsored Project